TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Codeblocks.rst

 Outdated code-block formats
 ===========================

-For historic reasons the :rst:`:caption:` option is missing in many code-blocks.
+For historic reasons the :rst:`:caption:` option is missing in many code blocks.
-We try to add them wherever we touch the rst files.
-Do not add new code-blocks without a caption stating the file name.
-It is often very confusing for new developer where a certain code-snippet should go.
-The recommended file name answers many questions.
+Try to add them whenever you touch the RST files.
+Do not add new code blocks without a caption stating the file name.
+It is often very confusing for new developers where a certain code snippet should go.
+The recommended file name can help to clear this up.

 We recommend to always write the language name after the code-block directive.
 This makes it easier for first time contributors to adjust or copy-paste code